trustedshops/trustedshops-ios-sdk/README.md

 - - - -

-## Processing purchases with Trusted Shops
+## After Checkout Process

 As of version 0.3.0 the SDK supports a checkout process for purchases consumers make with your app.
-This means you can enable them to additionally purchase a guarantee for their order from Trusted Shops, like they know it from many webshops that provide this.
+This means you can allow them to additionally purchase a guarantee for their order from Trusted Shops, like they know it from many webshops that provide this.
-Consumers will then also reminded to give reviews (if you have bought this service from Trusted Shops).
+Consumers will then also reminded to give reviews (if you consume this service from Trusted Shops).
 To use this feature your app needs to add a few lines of code right after your checkout process:

 	```objc